 Hail damaged fruit need protection from fruit rots.
 Photo: T. Ford, Penn State

 We are in the middle of a delicious peach harvest and apples aren't far away.
 Consequently, preventing fruit rots is now the priority.
-Significant rain is in the forecast for the region this weekend.
+Significant rain has occurred in the region over the last 48 hours and is forecasted to continue this week.
 Monitor your area for rainfall: If more than 2 inches of rain falls and you have already applied fungicides this week, another application will be needed to keep the rots at bay since there is a good chance the protection will have washed off.
+This is especially important for peaches and nectarines nearing harvest.
 Some nuggets of wisdom to keep in mind:

 Peaches and nectarines are ripening, which means 'tis the season for brown rot.
 The fungus causing brown rot is quite opportunistic: it can kill blossoms and it can also ruin the fruit you've worked hard all season to grow.
 Brown rot disease is favored by warm, wet weather conditions.
 Under optimum temperature conditions, fruit infections can occur with only three hours of wetness when inoculum levels are high.
 Longer wet periods during infection result in shorter incubation times so symptoms develop more rapidly.
 It's not uncommon to have brown rot appear "overnight" on fruit.

 Research at Rutgers has shown that timing brown rot sprays 18 days, 9 days, and 1 day before harvest provided greater than 95 percent control under heavy disease pressure.
-When following this regime, be sure to rotate chemistries by FRAC Group Code number for resistance management.
-For example, one could spray the following (provided the maximum number of sprays has not been exceeded for that chemistry):
+When following this regime, be sure to rotate chemistries by FRAC group for resistance management.
+For example, one could spray the following, provided the maximum number of sprays has not been exceeded for that chemistry:

 - 1 day: Merivon (FRAC Group 7 +11; 0 day PHI)